On This Page

 Tokens are placeholders that get replaced with actual values when an Interaction is triggered.

-A token can be a static value, such as a specific string, or dynamic, such as the value of a field in the data point selected.
+A token can be a static value, such as a specific string, or dynamic, such as the value of a field that was clicked.

 You can use the following tokens in your Interactions: